The GUAPOS project. VI: the chemical inventory of shocked gas: Emission maps of the detected molecules in G31.41 shock

 \section{Emission maps of the detected molecules in G31.41 shock}

-The spatial distribution of the molecular emission of the detected molecules towards G31.41 star-forming region (see Table \ref{tab:Poperties_molecules_on_G31_shock}), that have not been presented in the main text, is shown in Fig. \ref{fig:mols_shock_region}.
+The spatial distribution of the molecular emission of the detected molecules toward G31.41 star-forming region (see Table \ref{tab:Poperties_molecules_on_G31_shock}), that have not been presented in the main text, is shown in Fig. \ref{fig:mols_shock_region}.